alberlome/cv/README.md

 - Help in deployment a several organization and task control.
 - Setting new methods for use a pull requests in team.
 - Setting new methods for control pull request and comment for other persons.
+- Deliver value to customers through demos when sprints are finished.

 ### Anjana Data **_(Sept,19 - Sept,21)_**